Frequently Asked Questions

 And finally, if you want to win, remember that quality and content are both important.
 If your film has great ideas but we can’t see it or hear it properly, then those great ideas are wasted on the Judges.
 And if it’s a technical masterpiece but a boring imitation of something else, then all those techniques are wasted too.

-No, it’s OK to enter a film which was made in the past – as long as it conforms to all the entry requirements for The Outlook for Someday.
+No, it’s OK to enter a film which was made in the past – as long as it conforms to all the entry requirements for The Someday Challenge.

-So if you made a film in the past which you would like to enter into The Outlook for Someday and the film is longer than 5 minutes then you may need to cut it down to a shorter version.
+So if you made a film in the past which you would like to enter into The Someday Challenge and the film is longer than 5 minutes then you may need to cut it down to a shorter version.

 There is no limit to how many members you have in your film-making team.